Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 And the President said, Well, why don’t we just invite other people to put teams in and let’s see if, you know, we can do this.
 And so I contacted the city of the era because we swam at the Fitzroy pool, and asked them if they would donate a few lines for 24 hours and stuff it and you know, do it for free?

-We actually hand out $3,000 scholarships and we have in the past, handed out, five 5000 to you know, people that we thought like were just amazing, passionate dreams that they had.
-And one year we actually gave $10,000 to a woman living with Ms. And when I say dreams, you know, people think of these wild fancy dreams but the woman who got the 10,000 she was, it was a number of years ago and she was 54 living in a nursing home with with nine year olds.
+We actually hand out $3,000 scholarships and we have in the past, handed out, five 5000 to you know, people that we thought were just amazing, passionate dreams that they had.
+And one year we actually gave $10,000 to a woman living with Ms. And when I say dreams, you know, people think of these wild fancy dreams but the woman who got the 10,000 she was, it was a number of years ago and she was 54 living in a nursing home with nine-year-olds.

 She couldn’t sit on a plane.
 An air ambulance was just like, ridiculous.
 You couldn’t do that.
 So the only way we could get her there was by road ambulance was $7,000 to go from country Victoria to South Australia, and back 7000 just for the ambulance, then she would need, you know, a nurse to go with her.
 So she’d have to be paid.

-And so, you know, when when I got a picture back from her daughter of, you know, this woman in in her bed dressed to the nines, they bought her new dress, and her daughter and new son in law on either side of her, and the smile on her face, just set it all, you know, so that was just amazing.
+And so, you know, when when I got a picture back from her daughter of, you know, this woman in her bed dressed to the nines, they bought her new dress and her daughter and new son-in-law on either side of her, and the smile on her face, just set it all, you know, so that was just amazing.
 So those are the kinds of dreams that that we make come true.

 Look, I think, you know, I think back to when I was diagnosed and, and allow yourself to go through a grieving period, you know, Funny enough, I look at it now.
 And I think about what that doctor said that my life as I knew it was over.
 And he was right.
 He was right.

-And like I said, Not that I was a bad person, but I think I’m more in Pathetic.
-I’ve I’ve stopped worrying about climbing that corporate ladder making that money have become philanthropic.
+And like I said, Not that I was a bad person, but I think I’m more Pathetic.
+I’ve stopped worrying about climbing that corporate ladder and making that money has become philanthropic.
 You know, it’s given me opportunities to do things that I never ever thought I would do.
 Like last year I wrote a book, I never would have written a book.

-I wouldn’t have gone to London, I wouldn’t have represented Australia in two sports, I wouldn’t have started the mega swim to help all these people.
-So there’s a lot of most of the friends I have now I would never have met.
+I wouldn’t have gone to London, I wouldn’t have represented Australia in two sports, and I wouldn’t have started the mega swim to help all these people.
+So there are a lot of most of the friends I have now I would never have met.
 And having the diagnosis is really, really scary.